Even As We Speak formed in late 1985 in Inner City Sydney (Australia) as a three-piece comprising Matt Love, Scott Leishman and Neil Johnson.

 In May 1986, the band went into a small studio to produce a fast four-track 7-inch slice of pop called Small Fish in a Big Machine.

-On the eve of the recording, Neil Johnson brought in his then girlfriend Mary Wyer to add some backing vocals.
-She soon became a full time member, singing and playing a cheesy portable home organ which couldn’t be tuned.
+On the eve of the recording, Neil Johnson brought in his then-girlfriend Mary Wyer to add some backing vocals.
+She soon became a full-time member, singing and playing a cheesy portable home organ that couldn’t be tuned.

 Even As We Speak went on to record an album of material between September and December 1986 with the working title Truck Driving Songs.
 Only three tracks saw the light of day, appearing on a 7-inch containing I Won’t Have To Think About You, Single to Central and a cover of Glen Campbell‘s Galveston.

 The Blue Suburban Skies/Bizarre Love Triangle single contained a stripped-back three-chord cover version of the New Order song from the previous year.
 The single arrived in the UK as an import on the tail of the C86 movement and attracted great interest.